What Does it Take to Be a Laundry and Dry-Cleaning Worker?

 Time Management: Managing one’s own time and the time of others.

 There were about 220,100 jobs for Laundry and Dry-Cleaning Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Laundry and Dry-Cleaning Worker.
-Due to new job openings and attrition, there will be an average of 29,500 job openings in this field each year.
+The BLS estimates 29,500 yearly job openings in this field.

 The states with the most job growth for Laundry and Dry-Cleaning Worker are Utah, Colorado, and Florida.
 Watch out if you plan on working in Wisconsin, Missouri, or Georgia.
 These states have the worst job growth for this type of profession.